lucianopereira86/Quasar-NodeJS-Google-Vision/README.md

 ![vision03](/docs/vision03.JPG)

-- At the APIs & Services dashboar, press on "ENABLE APIS AND SERVICES":
+- At the APIs & Services dashboard, press on "ENABLE APIS AND SERVICES":

 ![vision04](/docs/vision04.JPG)